lee2sman/PirateBoxExperiments/resources.md

 [A Public Library](http://www.apubliclibrary.org/), a space for conversations, presentations, the sharing of resources, and for collective reading, viewing, and learning.

 [The Library of Babel](https://archive.org/details/TheLibraryOfBabel) by Jorge Luis Borges

+[Librarian is my Occupation](https://librarianshipwreck.wordpress.com/2014/04/16/librarian-is-my-occupation-a-history-of-the-peoples-library-of-occupy-wall-street/), a history of the People's Library of Occupy Wall Street